 The land court department, the superior court department and the housing court department shall have jurisdiction over an appeal under this section and shall give priority to such an appeal.

-The first paragraph of section 16 of chapter 40A shall not apply to applications for projects within a smart growth zoning district or starter home zoning district.
+The first paragraph of section 16 of chapter 40A shall not apply to applications for projects within a smart growth zoning district.

 A project approval shall remain valid and shall run with the land indefinitely provided that construction has commenced within 2 years after the decision is issued, which time shall be extended by the time required to adjudicate any appeal from such approval and which time shall also be extended if the project proponent is actively pursuing other required permits for the project or there is other good cause for the failure to commence construction, or as may be provided in an approval for a multi-phase project.

 |Last updated:||November 10, 2022|